sadeghesfahani/Shopify/README.md

 * `https://websitename.com/product/<int:product_id>` with POST method will modify product if you are entitled to do so
 * `https://websitename.com/product/find` this API will get attribiutes where can modify your search result:

+### attributes
-> category attribiute will confide your results based on the category id you have provided in your url
+* category attribiute will confide your results based on the category id you have provided in your url
-> store attribute will confide based on store_id
+* store attribute will confide based on store_id
-> sortby will sort your search result base on what you put next to it
+* sortby will sort your search result base on what you put next to it
-> low and high will limits the search results for your pagination purpuse
+* low and high will limits the search results for your pagination purpuse